France-IX: History

 France-IX was initially discussed by Raphael Maunier (then with Neo Telecoms) and Maurice Dean (then working for Google) in 2008 in Dublin.
 The project of setting up the internet exchange, initially called PhoenIX, was launched in December 2008.
-Wouter van Hulten (working for Interxion) proposed the creation of a new association named France-IX in May 2009, to unite the various IXP activities in Paris at the time under one organisation.
 Christian Kaufmann (working for Akamai) and Nicolas Strina (then working for Jaguar Network) soon joined the initiative.

-Following the presentation, a survey was sent to the community of internet networks whose results were published during the FRnOG 14 in June 2009.
-Around that time, the working group got the official financial and logistics support from Jaguar Network, Google, Akamai, Interxion and Neo Telecoms and was renamed France-IX.

-The first international presentation of this project was made during RIPE 59 in Lisbon.
+The working group obtained the official financial and logistical support of Jaguar Network, Google, Akamai, Interxion and Neo Telecoms and was renamed France-IX.
+The project was first presented internationally during RIPE 59 in Lisbon.